Atlanta 6:03 Trk 20 Bukka (Booker T. Washington White) Recorded: Memphis, Tennessee Album: Parchman Farm Blues - Roots RTS [email protected]

 I said, 'Atlanta,

-While we was talkin' she that train comin' that fifteen mile curve.
+While we was talkin' she heard train comin' into that mile curve.

 Two old ladies was on train, cryin' an supperin' pullin' down the blind.
-A man him a signal the engine to the coach to slow down.
-You could hear him chokin' train 'specially down comin' Lou'siana like this:
+A man give him a the engine to the coach to slow down.
+You hear him chokin' that train 'specially down comin' through Lou'siana like

 (guitar - train)

-I on off back to the station I Aunt E stop, thank her for her food.
-She said, 'Son, don't what your mother, now, used to you Now, she said, Take easy.'
+I on off back to the station I tol' Aunt E stop, her for her food.
+She said, 'Son, don't what your mother, now, to told you Now, she said, life easy.'

-I on out there and got in the blind.
+I jumped on out and got in the blind.
 That train on outta town.

 (I was jumpin' down) (Hauled Georgia, Lou'siana)

-Right on down to a he called Teht (?)
+Right on to a place he called Teht (?)
 (That's in Lou'siana)

-(They was strippin' and ev'rything I done got in)
+(They was sorghum and I done got hauled in)

-He said, 'Can you strip I said, I read it, but I ain't never did it He said, 'If you eat anything, you strip it!'
+He said, 'Can you strip I said, I about it, but I ain't never did it He said, 'If you eat anything, you strip it!'

-I 'cided to do a little piece for him He in there an got me sorghum, molasses cornbread, cheese, hot cup a-coffee.
+I 'cided to do a little a-work for him He went in an got me sorghum, molasses cornbread, cheese, hot cup a-coffee.

 My was in the yard The blowed!
-When I hear train blow, gettin' on I said I'm fixin' to t'stripin 'em.
+When I hear that blow, gettin' on I said I'm fixin' to t'stripin 'em.

 (guitar to end)